octodemo/vulnerable-node/README.md

 # Support this project

-Support this project (to solve issues, new features...) by applying the Github "Sponsor" button.
+Support this project (to solve issues, new features...) by applying the Github "Sponsor" button.12332112321

 # What's this project?